aharri123/Heart-disease-classification/README.md

 * 101 patients were wrongly predicted as not being at risk for CHD
 * 186 patients were wrongly predicted as being at risk for CHD
 * 56 patients were correctly predicted as being at risk for CHD

+**3) Random Forest**

+After fitting and running our last model, we printed our training and test model classification reports as well as the test model confusion matrix: